 - 1 teaspoon vanilla extract

-In a large bowl, whisk together buttermilk, eggs, butter, oil, vinegar vanilla, and red food coloring until well blended.
+- In a separate bowl, whisk together buttermilk, eggs, butter, oil, vinegar, vanilla, and red food coloring until well blended.

-Add the flour mixture and mix until combined.
+- Add the wet ingredients to the flour mixture and mix until combined.

-Remove a small bit from the bottom of the cake and crumble it onto a small plate and set aside to use as decoration later (see photo).
+- Remove a small amount of cake from the surface of the cake that will be on the bottom and crumble it onto a small plate and set it aside to use as decoration later (see photos).

-For the Icing: Make sure cream cheese and butter are at room temperature or icing will be lumpy.
-Blend the cream cheese and butter in a medium mixing bowl until smooth.
+- Blend the softened cream cheese and butter in a medium mixing bowl until smooth.

-Add the vanilla and hot water 1 tablespoon at a time until the the icing is the the desired consistency and can be poured (I like mine quite thick).
+- Add the vanilla and hot water 1 tablespoon at a time until the icing is the desired consistency (I like mine quite thick).